wisemen-digital/nestjs-onboarding-codelab/index.md

 To access the designs you need, you need to log in with your Wisemen account. the designs you need for this onboarding are: [Todo-app designs](https://www.figma.com/file/hebgv4Qx8VanMAQkO1NFpa/Onboarding-to-do?node-id=407-4095&t=2qdyy89lKwN7dFw3-0)

-### Github repository
+### Github
 Github is a web-based version control repository hosting service, for source code and development projects that use the Git revision control system.

 All your future projects will be hosted on Github.

 [Wisemen Github](https://github.com/wisemen-digital)

-If you are not yet familiar with Bitbucket and/or Git, Here is great article to get you started:
+If you are not yet familiar with Github and/or Git, Here is great article to get you started:
 [Github Git tutorial](https://docs.github.com/en/get-started/quickstart/hello-world)

+#### Pull Requests
 We also expect you to make pull request of your work so your buddy can review your code and keep track of your progress.
 In the article above you can find a section about pull requests to get you started!